webplatform/docs/concepts/Internet_and_Web/how_browsers_work/index.md

 ====Event loop====

 The browser main thread is an event loop.
-Its an infinite loop that keeps the process alive.
+It's an infinite loop that keeps the process alive.
 It waits for events (like layout and paint events) and processes them.
 This is Firefox code for the main event loop:

  while (!mExiting)
      NS_ProcessNextEvent(thread);